emmajanedrews/base-template/_posts/2017-06-12-attack-life-dont-let-life-attack-you.md

 {% include youtube.html %}

 How many times have you felt like life is choking you out?
-Maybe your health isn't where it should be, your wealth isn't where it should be, and life feels like it's just sitting on top of you suffocating you?
+Maybe your health isn't where it should be, your wealth isn't where it should be, and life feels like it's just sitting on top of you and suffocating you?
 <br>&nbsp;
 <br>**We encourage you to stick with it, be persistent and patient, and before you know it, you'll have a reversal and a breakthrough.** Life's a grind and it can be a battle, but we're here to tell you to keep grinding it out and to attack life—don't let life attack you!
 <br>&nbsp;